MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 ### Example 3: Use the Width parameter to prevent truncation.

-While most output from `Out-String` is wrapped to the next line if it's longer than the specified width, there are some scenarios where the output will be truncated due to the formatter cmdlet `Out-String` uses for formatting.
-You can prevent truncation by using the **Width** parameter.
+While most output from `Out-String` is wrapped to the next line, there are scenarios where the output is truncated by the formatting system before being passed to `Out-String`.
+You can avoid truncation using the **Width** parameter.

 ```powershell
 PS> @{TestKey = ('x' * 200)} | Out-String